ITU-BDSA23-GROUP15/Chirp/docs/report.md

 ![Illustration of auto release](figures/Autorelease.png){height=300px}

 When a tag is pushed to GitHub using the syntax "vx.y.z", a workflow is started that first tests the application (same as [building and testing the application](#building-and-testing-the-application)).
-If the tests passes a new release is made where the versio number (tag) is the title.
+If the tests passes a new release is made where the version number (tag) is the title.
 The workflow then builds the application for windows, linux, macOS and macArm separately, zips them and uploads them to the release-page.

-We use [semantic versioning](https://github.com/itu-bdsa/lecture_notes/blob/main/sessions/session_03/Slides.md#semantic-versioning) as our "guide" on how to determine the versionnumber.
+We use [_semantic versioning_](https://github.com/ITU-BDSA23-GROUP15/Chirp/blob/main/readme.md#semantic-versioning) as our "guide" on how to determine the version number.

 \newpage